Freelance Translators’ Directory

 - Being able to document a minimum of five years’ professional experience in translation.

-The majority of our freelance translators are able to translate into and out of their mother tongues.
-While, ordinarily, translators are expected to only translate into their native language, those of our linguists who offer translations into and out of their primary language are qualified to do so for one or both of the following reasons:
+The majority of our translators are able to translate into and out of their mother tongues.
+While, ordinarily, translators are expected to only translate into their native language, there are exceptions to this rule.
+Those of our linguists who offer translations into and out of their primary language are qualified to do so for one or both of the following reasons:

 a) It is accepted business practice for language specialists who have lived continuously in the country of their second language that they may translate into this language as it has become their “language of habitual use”.